 Giving monthly provides BCSF a consistent and reliable source of funding that allows us to plan ahead and support more patients across Canada.

 Fundraise.
 Help raise awareness and funds for BCSF through individual fundraising events.
 These events can range from hosting a bake-sale at the office, donating funds from a garage sale or fundraising as part of a personal challenge (walk, run, cycle, etc).

-    Spread the word about your events through social media (Facebook and Twitter) to family, friends and colleagues and encourage them to donate to your cause of choice.
+Get social!
+Spread the word about us on social media to your family, friends and colleagues and encourage them to donate.

 Read our How to Help page for more information.